Comprehensive Hearing Evaluation

 Otoacoustic Emissions (OAE) Testing

 Otoacoustic emissions testing measures how well specific inner ear nerve receptors named “outer hair cells” are functioning.
-Using a handheld instrument, a soft ear tip similar to an earbud is placed in the ear and gentle melody of tones presented to the ear.
-The nerve receptors of a healthy hearing nerve will emit robust responses that are received by the instrument.
+Using a handheld instrument, a soft ear tip similar to an earbud is placed in the ear and gentle melody of tones is presented to the ear.
+The nerve receptors of a healthy hearing nerve will emit robust responses that are received and assessed by the instrument as “normal”, “borderline” or “absent”.
 This test is highly sensitive to changes in hearing that often are not detected by simple pure-tone and bone conduction testing.
-It is also widely used on newborns to screen for hearing loss and for individuals undergoing life-saving treatments that can damage the delicate hearing structures before the patient or physician is aware of hearing loss (referred to as ototoxic hearing loss).
+It is also widely used on newborns to screen for hearing loss and for individuals undergoing life-saving treatments like chemotherapy that can damage the delicate hearing neve receptors before the patient or physician is aware of hearing loss (referred to as ototoxic hearing loss).

 Tinnitus Assessment Testing

 A tinnitus assessment is used to evaluate reports of a buzzing, ringing or a noise in the ear(s), referred to as tinnitus.
-This help the healthcare provider identify a) the specific tone or pitch of the reported tinnitus b) the volume or intensity of the tinnitus c) whether “white noise” or static can make the tinnitus go away (a term known as masking).
+This assessment allows the healthcare provider identify a) the specific tone or pitch of the reported tinnitus b) the volume or intensity of the tinnitus c) whether “white noise” or static can make the tinnitus go away (a term known as masking).
 The results of this test are useful for diagnosis of the problem that might be causing the tinnitus as well as prognosis for certain treatments, if needed.
+Other assessments include several scientifically validated questionnaires that probes difficulties a patient is experiencing because of the tinnitus.